SamiKaab/BIOE6901_project3_UQ/README.md

    psk="password"
 }
 ```
-You may have to reboot the Raspberry Pi
+You may have to reboot the Raspberry Pi.<br />
 Once you are connected to the internet run the previously specified command before continuing.

 Python should come pre-installed, you can check using the `which python` or `which python3`, which sould return the location of the program (probably `/usr/bin/`).
 If it is not installed, install it with : `sudo apt-get install python3.8`